bartventer/gorm-multitenancy/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 > [!IMPORTANT]
 > Please use a title starting with the name of the affected package, or "all", followed by a colon, followed by a short summary of the feature.
-Example: `drivers/postgres: Add support for connection pooling` or `all: Add support for connection pooling`.
+Example: `postgres: Add support for connection pooling` or `all: Add support for connection pooling`.

 ## 📝 Description